omnidan/redux-undo/CONTRIBUTING.md

 - Fork the project and create a new branch of `master` with the name `pr/FEATURE` with "FEATURE" being a descriptive name of the changes you are making.
 - Run `$ npm install` This will install dependencies and also run the linter, test suite, and build the project to make sure everything works okay.
 - Assuming there are no problems, start making changes!
 Feel free to ask questions in the issue you created if you do not know how to approach a tricky nuance.
-- Your commit messages should be descriptive of the changes made and reference any relavent issues: `"Fix minor Typescript errors, closes #200"`.
+- Your commit messages should be descriptive of the changes made and reference any relevent issues: `"Fix minor Typescript errors, closes #200"`.
 - Make sure to add tests for any substantial additions and that all the code follows the code styles (`$ npm run lint`).
 - Once all the changes are in place, run `git fetch` and [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) onto `master` to maintain a simple history for everyone. `$ git rebase upstream/master pr/FEATURE`
   - **Note**: You are not rebasing on `origin/master` since that is just the master of _your_ fork, which will also be outdated.
 You might need to add the original project as a [remote](https://git-scm.com/docs/git-remote#Documentation/git-remote.txt-emaddem).